Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Chishang (池上鄉), Taitung

 Chishang is especially famous for its cycling paths amidst the rice paddies.
-Brown Boulevard (池上伯朗大道) is the most famous of them all, and people come from all over the country to cycle there.
-Also don’t miss Dapo Pond (大坡池) in town.
+Mr. Brown Avenue, or Brown Boulevard (池上伯朗大道) is the most famous of them all, and people come from all over the country to cycle there, mainly because a famous EVA airlines commercial was filmed there.
+You can also cycle around Dapo Pond (大坡池) in town.

 After Chishang, the township of Guanshan (關山) features similar scenery, and is yet another place you could spend the night for exploring the area.
 These days, Guanshan is overshadowed by Chishang as a cycling destination, but Guanshan was actually had Taiwan’s first dedicated cycling path, the Guanshan Town Circle Bicycle Path, which was built in 1997.